OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-10.md

 ## Mark 10:6

-But from the beginning of creation, God made them male and female.
+Yet, from the beginning of creation, God created them as male and female.

 ## Mark 10:7

-For this reason, a man shall leave his father and mother and be joined to his wife,
+Because of this, a man shall leave his father and mother and be united with his wife,

 ## Mark 10:8

-and the two shall become one flesh; so they are no longer two, but one flesh.
+and the two shall become one flesh; thus they are no longer two, but one.

 ## Mark 10:9

-Therefore, what God has joined together, let no one separate.”
+Therefore, what God has set together, let no one divide.”

 ---